cdxcore.uniquehash#

 Trace of the hashing operation.
 Upon completion of

-this list contains elemenets of the following type:- if tostr is a positive integer:
+cdxcore.uniquehash.UniqueHash.__call__()this list contains elements of the following type:- if tostr is a positive integer:

 typex: type of the element